**The story of Amelia Earhart inspires us to stop making excuses and dream bigger than ourselves.

 I look in my children’s eyes and see their innocence and bravery.
 Conflicting traits?
 Perhaps?
 But, children naturally have dreams bigger than themselves.

 They believe Santa is real, so he is.
 They believe the tooth fairy is real, and so it is.
 They just believe.
-They don’t have to have anybody tell them to believe.
+Nobody has to tell them to believe.
 We are all born in this world the same way, with dreams bigger than ourselves.
 We don’t limit ourselves, at least till we are older.

 My recent television obsession is Master Chef Jr. These kids are amazing.
 On a recent episode, the children were showing pictures of their dreams.
 There were some crazy dreams!
 No one has said their dreams were crazy yet!